vadagama/sever_crew/README.md

 ![target_architecture_containers](images/target_architecture_containers.jpg "target architecture containers")

-From the list of functional requirements and taking into account ADR, this architecture can provide all the functionality.
+From the list of functional requirements and taking into account ADR, this architecture can provide all the necessary functionality.

-We intentionally drew a C4 container diagram including the Farmacy Food system to show integrations with its subsystems and components which we are going to reuse in the new Farmacy Family system.
+We intentionally drew a C4 model container diagram including the Farmacy Food system to show integrations with its subsystems and components which we are going to reuse in the new Farmacy Family system.

 Farmacy Family system contains of several services:
-* **Web and mobile applications** - we incorporate new Farmacy Family functionality into existing Farmacy Food applications.
+* **Web and mobile applications** - we incorporate new Farmacy Family functionality into existing Farmacy Food applications (see [ADR-5](adrs/ADR-5:%20Incorporate%20new%20functionality%20into%20Farmacy%20Food%20Mobile%20and%20Web%20Apps.md)).
-* **Social Network Module** - contains blogs, forums, posts, events, chats, media, groups, subscriptions, etc
+* **Social Network Module** - contains blogs, forums, posts, events, chats, media, groups, subscriptions, etc (see [ADR-3](adrs/ADR-3:%20Social%20network%20capabilities.md))
 * **Customer profile Module** - contains user sensitive personal and medical data
-* **Webinars Module** - education and online meetings
+* **Webinars Module** - education and online meetings (see [ADR-4](adrs/ADR-4:%20Webinars%20capability.md))
-* Artificial intelligence:
+* Data analysis and recommendations Modules:
     * **eDietician Module** - see [dataflow description](pages/edietician.md)
-    * **Inventory Replenishment Module**
+    * **Inventory Replenishment Module** - see [ADR-9](adrs/ADR-9:%20Inventory%20Replenishment%20Module.md)
-    * **Analysis of Service Level Module**
+    * **Users Engagement Analysis Module** - see [ADR-11](adrs/ADR-11:%20Data%20analysis%20capability.md) Data analysis capability

 We also could reuse some Farmacy Foods services:
-* **Auth Module** - authentication, authorization and Single Sign On
+* **Auth Module** - authentication, authorization and SSO (Single Sign On)
 * **Reporting Module** - generates different types of business reports
-* **Event Streaming System** - for collecting events from all modules and as an integration layer
+* **Event Streaming System** - for collecting events from all modules and it uses as an integration layer between Farmacy Family compopents
-* **S3 Storage** - central data storage
+* **S3 Storage** - central data storage, which could store all the information including historical data and BLOBs
-* **Notification Module** - for sending SMS, emails and Push notifications.
+* **Notification Module** - for sending SMS, emails and Push notifications (see [ADR-8](adrs/ADR-8:%20Notifications.md))
+* **Tracing and Monitoring Module** - for supporting infrastructure, network, and security monitoring, monitor, troubleshoot, and optimize application performance and also search, filter, and analyze our logs (see [ADR-7](adrs/ADR-7:%20Observability.md))

 ### Assumptions <a name="assumptions"></a>
 We define several assumptions as knowledge taken for granted or accepted as true without evidence.